damianhakert/damianhakert.github.io/source/posts/2016-08-04-continuous-deployment-with-gitlab.html.md

 For non-SaaS companies, it’s getting **automation technologies to integrate**.
 {: .alert .alert-success}

-Well, with GitLab, you can have all this technology, **integrated into one single UI**.
+Well, with GitLab, you can have all of this technology, **integrated into one single UI**.

 ### Continuous Deployment

 Our website, [about.GitLab.com], is **continuously deployed**.
-Every time we merge to the `master` branch, the code is tested, built and deployed, passing through the entire [pipeline][com-pipe].
+Every time we merge to the `master` branch, the code is tested, built, and deployed, passing through the entire [pipeline][com-pipe].
 There's no further manual action that triggers the deployment: it is an automated process, controlled by [GitLab CI], our built-in continuous integration tool.